kkruecke/cplus-documentation/notes/overloading-on-perfect-fwded-methods.rst

 Problem 1: Overloading a Template Function That Takes Forwarding Reference(s).
 ------------------------------------------------------------------------------

-In this example of an overloaded method, the expected promotion of short to int occurs.
+To highlight the problem.
+We first consider a example of an overloaded method in which the desired behavior, the promotion of short to int, occurs function call resolution.

 .. code-block:: cpp